revaan-mishra/Generic-Blockchain-Implementation/README.md

 # Generic-Blockchain-Implementation
 A very simple blockchain created using Javascript.

 All the current implementations of blockchains are tightly coupled with the larger context and problems they (e.g. Bitcoin or Ethereum) are trying to solve.
 This makes understanding blockchains a necessarily harder task, than it must be.
-Especially source-code-wisely.
+Especially source-code-wise.
 This project is an attempt to provide as concise and simple implementation of a blockchain as possible.

 ## Getting Started